loganfsmyth/imap-js/README.md

 * list( refname, mailbox )
 * lsub( refname, mailbox )
 * status( mailbox, items )
-* append( mailbox, message, flags, datetime )
+* append( mailbox, flags, datetime, bytes, /*readstream*/)
 * check()
 * close()
 * expunge()
-* search( criteria, charset, uid )
+* search( criteria, uid )
 * fetch( seqset, items, uid )
 * store( seqset, action, flags, uid )
 * copy( seqset, mailbox, uid )

-# Current Status
+# TODO

-All IMAP commands are defined, and return properly, but character-set conversion have not been implemented in most places.
-Because there is still work to be done at the lower level, the object-oriented wrappers remain as a TODO for the time being.
+* All the standard IMAP commands work except for authenticate, but the client still needs to be tested under real usage.
+* Add some basic wrappers to make it easier to use the client.
+* Add support for extensions based on server capabilities
+* Re-implement the parser, possibly in C. Attempted with some success, but it was too unmaintainable.

 # License